JunlinHan/CropMix/mae/PRETRAIN.md

 inter_aug: apply intermediate augmentation (channel permutation)
 ```

-For operation, MixUp is good for small-scale dataset (10% ImageNet) while CutMix performs much better in ImageNet-1k.
+For mixing operation, MixUp is good for small-scale dataset (10% ImageNet) while CutMix performs much better in ImageNet-1k.
 See our paper and appendix for detailed results.

 ## Pre-training MAE on a single machine

-To reproduce our experiments on ImageNet-1k (4 GPU training):
+To reproduce our experiments on ImageNet-1k (4 GPUs for training):

 Use Mixup as mixing operation:
 ```